SirHexa10t/TerminimalTetrust/README.md

 ### Debian:

-Download .deb file and run in terminal: `sudo dpkg -i tetrinal-*.deb`
+Download .deb file and run in terminal: `sudo dpkg -i tetris-*.deb`

 You can build the .deb file yourself by downloading the project and running "build_deb.sh"